After you are done reading this post, you will learn the easiest ways to find the eCommerce platform an online store is using.

-Mr. Smith succeeded in building an outstanding eCommerce which is better than Konga.com in terms of functionalities and responsiveness.
+Mr. Smith succeeded in building an outstanding eCommerce that is better than Konga.com in terms of functionalities and responsiveness.

 Mr. Smith was happy he did it.
 He then uploaded it on the server, but his client rejected the job, saying he wants a 90% clone of Konga.com.

 Unfortunately, Mr. Smith doesn’t know the framework that was used in developing Konga.com.
-So it will be a much bigger task for him to achieve his client need.
-Else he wants to starts writing codes from scratch.
+So it will be a much bigger task for him to achieve his client’s needs.
+Else he wants to start writing codes from scratch.

-If only he know the framework that was used, it would have saved him much time, and build him client confidence in him too.
+If only he know the framework that was used, it would have saved him much time and built his client’s confidence in him too.

 This is more than seven weeks now, and his yet to get to job done to the taste of his client.

 In case you know Mr. Smith, tell him to navigate to this post